-Q30: If an increase is needed in a service typically reviewed by DMS, is service authorization still required?
+Q39: If an increase is needed in a service typically reviewed by DMS, is service authorization still required?
 Examples of such services include Behavior Supports, Counseling, or Consultative, Clinical and Therapeutic Services.

 Yes.
 The request should include documentation supporting the need for the increase.
 Please note that if there has not been a change in the participant's overall health and community-based status as a result of the COVID-19 virus, increasing services should not be required.
-DMS expects this to be the exception, not the rule as we would not anticipate participants living in residential, those who are children, or adults who have natural supports to need more services than they would during normal operations.
-DMS will be conducting retrospective reviews of service increases to ensure these were implemented for appropriate, emergency-related reasons.
+DMS does not anticipate high rates of increased services especially for: participants living in residential, participants under the age of 18 with a parent/guardian, or adults who have willing and able natural supports.
+DMS will conduct retrospective reviews of service increases to ensure these were implemented for appropriate, emergency-related reasons.

-Q31: If Behavior Support units are increased during the state of emergency, will it affect the amount of units the participant can receive later in the year?
+Q40: If Behavior Support units are increased during the state of emergency, will it affect the amount of units the participant can receive later in the year?